 Once your dog or cat is comfortable in the carrier or crate, close it while your pet is in it; however, stay with them and offer verbal encouragement.
 This step should be performed multiple times for longer periods.
 Should your pet object when the door is closed, keep it open for a while before closing it.

 Next, move them to a place where they cannot see you.
-Again, do this for short periods at first, then longer periods and always, when returning, reward them for their good behavior with treats and attention.
+Again, do this for short periods at first, then longer periods, and always, when returning, reward them for their good behavior with treats and attention.

-Fourth Experience: introducing the car
+Introducing the car

-Now it’s time to introduce the car.?Whether you are flying or driving, you will likely start your travels in a car.
-It is better to have your pet in the carrier before leaving the house, but may not be possible for larger dogs.
+Now it’s time to introduce the car.
+Whether you are flying or driving, you will likely start your travels in a car.
+It is better to have your pet in the carrier before leaving the house, but this may not be possible for larger dogs.

 If you hear objections to this step the first time, don’t start the car.
-Just put them in, wait for 5 or 10 minutes with them, take them back in the house and let them out.
+Just put them in, wait for 5 or 10 minutes with them, take them back into the house, and let them out.
 If you do not sense signs of stress, start the car and either just let it idle or drive around the block.
 Short trips, then longer trips.
 Each time, remember to reward good behavior and never punish bad behavior.

-Fifth Experience: go somewhere fun
+Go somewhere fun

-This step may be a bit difficult with cats, so you may want to take them to a pet friendly restaurant or anywhere where your cat can stay with you while in its carrier.
+This step may be a bit difficult with cats, so you may want to take them to a pet-friendly restaurant or anywhere where your cat can stay with you while in its carrier.
 The more your pet is removed from their environment, the better.
-After all, the goal is to build experiences for them, right?.
+After all, the goal is to build experiences for them, right?

-Sixth Experience: the cargo hold
+The cargo hold

 Also, try accompanying them through an old-fashioned car wash while in their crate.
 All the while, reassure them that you are there and closely observe their reaction.
 When you feel they are ready, send them through on their own.
-You will have the cleanest car in town and your pet will have another experience to draw on.
+You will have the cleanest car in town, and your pet will have another experience to draw on.

-If you have done a good job with the first 5 or 6 steps, then travel day will be like another outing and the experiences you have created for your pets will be what they draw upon for assurance.
+If you have done a good job with the first 5 or 6 steps, then travel day will be like another outing, and the experiences you have created for your pets will be what they draw upon for assurance.
 Certainly, they should know that you will rejoin them as soon as they finish their new experience because you have done that every step of the way.

-Traveling with a pet does not need to be as stressful as it seems if you take the time to condition your dog to travel.
+Traveling with a pet does not need to be as stressful as it seems if you take the time to train your dog to travel.
 The payoff for both of you will be significant.